 This ministry flows directly out of the Charismatic Renewal and specifically from the ministry of Logos Foundation under Paul & Bunty Collins.
 As new believers David & Jenny Orton were filled with the Spirit, baptised, and trained under Paul & Bunty’s ministry, Paul also officiating at their wedding.

 As reflected in the logo the balance of the Word and the Spirit is a high value.
 It is integral to Christian maturity and to the fulfilment of God’s purpose on earth.
 Overemphasis either way is sadly reflected in the historic divide between the Evangelical/Reformed movement and the Pentecostal/Charismatic movement.

 The marriage of charismatic experience (Holy Spirit) and historic orthodoxy (Word) is foundational to the movement of God in history, and thus, strategic for the completion of God’s ‘earth-purpose’.

-Furthermore, the vision for the renewal and unity of Christ’s body that animated the early ministry of Logos Foundation continues through this ministry.
+Additionally, the vision for the renewal and unity of Christ’s body that animated the early ministry of Logos Foundation continues in this ministry.